marihanshehata/DRL-hyperparameter-analysis-commonroad-rl/README.md

 ## ⚙️ Optuna Trials Generation

-Hyperparameter optimization is performed using Optuna with the following design:
+Hyperparameter optimization is performed using Optuna to generate 5 Optuna studies for each algorithm with the following design:

+* sampler: Random search
+* Pruner: No pruner
-* Each experiment corresponds to a specific:
+* Each Optuna study corresponds to a specific:
   * algorithm (PPO or SAC)
   * random seed

 * Each experiment is stored in a **separate PostgreSQL database**
 * Each database contains exactly one Optuna study
+* each study contains a 100 Compelete Optuna trials

 ### 🔁 Running Experiments